kondvit/Confusing-Maze/README.md

 # Confusing-Maze

+(Warning)
+This is still work in progress, the code requires some cleaning.

 This project involves a random maze generation.
 The maze behaves in a way so that whenever you make a step in the maze it changes completely.
 The maze is pregenerated in the beginning of each game.

 There is a **green circle** on the ground indicating the next step to take to solve the maze.
 The exit is at random location in every run.